jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - basically a formal evaluation of a defined set of controls against a baseline or reliability expectation; may be conducted with the Security Test and Evaluation (ST&E); NIST Special Publication 800-53A Security and Privacy Controls for Federal Information Systems and Organizations ensure the security requirements and enforcement of appropriate security controls
     - goals of SCA:
       - ensure the effectiveness of the security mechanisms
-      - evaluate the quality and thoroughness of the risk management processes of the org
+      - evaluate the quality and thoroughness of the risk management processes
       - produce a report of the relative strengths and weaknesses of the deployed security infrastructure
-- [RFC 1087](https://datatracker.ietf.org/doc/html/rfc1087): activitiy that is unethical and unacceptable:
+- [RFC 1087](https://datatracker.ietf.org/doc/html/rfc1087): activity that is unethical and unacceptable:
   - (a) seeks to gain unauthorized access to the resources of the Internet
   - (b) disrupts the intended use of the Internet
   - (c) wastes resources (people, capacity, computer) through such actions